 A month later, Air Asia X signed for an additional 25 A330-300s to bolster its fleet, marking the largest A330 Family order received by Airbus in a single purchase agreement.

-Airbus is keeping the A330 family of aircraft highly competitive by investing in its continual evolution.
+Airbus is keeping the A330 Family of aircraft highly competitive by investing in its continual evolution.
 During the 2003-2013 timeframe, Airbus committed one euro to improve the programme for every euro originally spent developing it, ensuring the latest technology is on board the A330.
-This ongoing “success story” is further bolstered by the increased 242 metric tonne maximum takeoff weight variant – launched by the company in 2012 – which will extend the jetliners’ range by some 50 per cent when compared to its original service entry.
+This ongoing “success story” is further bolstered by the increased 242 metric tonne maximum takeoff weight variant – launched by the company in 2012 – which will extend the jetliners’ range by some 50% when compared to its original service entry.